super0827/moebiusDungeons/README.md

 <hr>

 ## Retire
 Playes **MUST** retire their game in order to be eligible for leaderboard submission.
-A player that does not retire from their adventure *and instead is killed in battle* **will lose all progress and forefit their chance to be placed in the leaderboard.**
+A player that does not retire from their adventure *and instead is killed in battle* **will lose all progress and forfeit their chance to be placed in the leaderboard.**

 This is the most important crux in **Moebius Dungeons**.
 The player must choose to end their run in safety to go on and tell of their epic journey.